 Now, about the Bible.
-I haven’t like read the thing in a while.
+It's open, right in front of me.
+I haven’t like read the thing, you know, because I wanted to, for a while.
 We’ll go ahead and call it a year.
 Ish.
 I honestly don’t even know.
-I’m flipping through it now, and all of the highlights and underlines and things are from college, at least.
+I’m flipping through it now, and all of the highlights and underlines and things are from, like, college.

-College.
+So, college.
 Woooo, child.
-Yesterday was March 31, which is the however-many-year anniversary of the day I didn’t get into Harvard.
+I like to celebrate anniversaries of things, and March 31, is the however-many-year anniversary of the day I didn’t get into Harvard.
 I was “supposed” to get into Harvard.
 It was quite obnoxious.
 They came to my hometown and followed me around for a day, and put the whole adventure, which involved a lot of me being snooty, and wearing a pea coat, and talking about AP Chemistry in their newspaper.
 (Clich here, and go to :40 – DON’T SAY I NEVER DID ANYTHING FOR YOU).

 Anyway, I didn’t get in, and this shocked the world, and tore mine apart.
 People treated me like my life was over.
 I skipped a week of school and just sat in my room, until my Young Life leader, Laura, dragged my sorry butt out of bed and had a conversation with how I could not base my whole identity in something that was going to fall out from under me.
 This was the first time I ever really listened to her about the whole Jesus thing.
-At graduation, she gave me a little Bible.
-She said that she’d always been gifted one at the threshold of life changes, and this was the first time little old me was embarking in life without the thought that I could do things on my own; I needed Jesus.
-And now I had this Bible, full of teachings and things that would help.
+At graduation, she gave me a little Bible -- the one I've got out on the porch with me today.
+She said that she’d always been gifted one at the threshold of life changes, and this was the first time little old me was embarking in life without the thought that I could do things on my own; I knew that I needed Jesus.
+And now I had this Bible, full of teachings and things that she said would help.

 I spent my summers from then on holed up at Young Life camps, being poured into, using words from the Bible to shape my worldview.
 I didn’t know a lot about church and stuff, so friends in college went with me to Easter Sunday and explained it all to me.
-And then things got weird.
-I had lived my life being praised for my brain and for academics, so I just took the Bible and intellectualized the hell out of it.
-I was super legalistic for a while; I didn’t drink until I was 21, and I judged the hell out of anyone who did.
+And then, things got weird.
+I had lived my life until that time being praised for my brain and for academics, so I fell hard into that and just took the Bible and intellectualized the hell out of it.
+I was super legalistic for a while; I didn’t drink until I was 21, and I judged anyone who did.
 After I took my medical leave, I came back and changed my major to Religion and learned a lot about other religions, and my friend Peter was a little scared that I was going to convert to Buddhism for a minute.
 I learned a million things about ways different people interpret Biblical text, and what that led them to believe about God.
-I dropped a philosophy class on the second day because the professor and I got into an argument about how the presence of evil and the benevolence of God could not coexist.
-I was offended; I had not learned how to be objectively offended yet.
+I took a philosophy class that was centered entirely around the view that the presence of evil and the benevolence of God could not coexist.

-And then life after college is when the shit really hit the fan, y’all.
+And then, to put it mildly, life after college is when the shit really hit the fan.
 If you don’t know the rap sheet, in the span of two years, my best friend was murdered, I was sexually assaulted twice in one year, and was in back-to-back abusive relationships.

-That Bible sat on the dang shelf.
+And that little Bible sat on the dang shelf.
+All of my hypotheses about God had tanked.
+My data was telling me that the world was awful and hard, and that God was having a hands-off moment with me, if not giving up on me entirely.
 Saying it was a hard season is the understatement of my life.
 I could not, for the life of me, get back to a place where I thought the word of God was at all sweet.
 I tried to go to church and small groups, and those sweet people there tried to comfort me the best ways they knew how.
 Hearing that God loved me, and had good plans for me, all of that used to shoot me into gratitude tears, but all of a sudden it sent me into full-on defense attorney mode with a full itemized list of how I knew that God did not actually give a crap.
 When your actual life is falling apart, it is very disorienting to hear that God is good, and that He loves you.
-Every now and then, I lost my shit.
+Every now and then, I lost my shit on someone about it.

 “Oh, God loves me?
 Okay, well, if God really loved me, somebody explain what happened to Maggie.
 He has good things in store?
 Then why is it that the men who have said they love me slowly stripped my identity away from me and made it sound like they were a favor?
 If God is a strong tower and a fortress and all of that, if He is watching over me and protecting me, somebody better explain the whole rape thing.”

-Last year was a year where I pretty much did whatever I wanted, whenever I wanted to.
-Spiritual leaders called my entire faith paradigm into question, and critics chimed in to point out how much I was living in sin; to all of them, I simply said, “Thank you for sharing.”
-I put my life up for public comment a long time ago, and it's because I thought it might help some people.
-I was struggling, with a lot, and quietly.
+As a result of the sudden lack of guidance, I pretty much took license to do whatever I wanted, whenever I wanted to.
+Spiritual leaders that I had once trusted with soul-baring conversations watched my behavior and called my entire faith paradigm into question, and critics chimed in to point out how much I was "living in sin"; to all of them, I simply said, “Thank you for sharing.”
+I was struggling, with a lot, and let me tell you that all of the judgement sessions disguised as coffee dates sure didn't help -- so then I started to struggle quietly.
 Struggling quietly is not a thing that I really believe in or support, because it tricks us into thinking that our struggle is too deep and too messy to be brought to the table where the people in our support environments can help us sort through it all and take steps toward seeking freedom, and throw out the bits that are lies.
 I wasn’t doing that.
-I was drinking a lot, and this is the part where this conversation stops being PG-rated, and my mom reads this.
+I was drinking a lot, and this is the part where this conversation stops being PG-rated, and as my mom reads this...

 Hi, mom.
 I love you.
 Thank you for teaching me that grace is always a thing that is available.
-She usually helped me see that over tea.
+You usually helped me see that over tea.
 I have a history of being very stubborn.
 The tea helped immensely.
-Everything else you did for me did, too.
+Thank you for everything else you did for me did, too.

-In college, I thought I was better than everyone else because I “sinned less” - as if that is even a thing – and then more recently I kind of threw out the whole rule book and decided that my actions didn’t have consequences if I didn’t want them to.
+In college, I thought I was better than everyone else because I “sinned less” -- as if that is even a thing – but then more recently I kind of threw out the whole rule book and decided that my actions didn’t have consequences if I didn’t want them to.

 I don't know what you call the middle.
 I just…needed a minute.
 I just needed a minute.
-I don’t really know what I accomplished, per se, but I’m on my back porch with my physical Bible open, like not the app, listening to a song that makes me feel like Jesus is sitting right beside me, and we are having a chat.
+I don’t really know what I accomplished, per se, but right now, I’m on my back porch with my physical Bible open, like...instead of the app, listening to a song that makes me feel like Jesus is sitting right beside me, and we are having a chat.
 We haven’t really had a chat in a while.
-In the past, I have felt like I am like a puppy with my tail tucked between my legs.
-I peed on the rug, I need to be disciplined.
+In the past, during these chats, I have felt like I am like a puppy with my tail tucked between my legs.
+That I'd peed on the rug, that I needed to be disciplined.

 That’s not how it is today.
-I am in the presence of God, and I feel totally calm about it.
+Today, I am in the presence of God, and I feel totally calm about it.
 I am not nervous.
 He knows all the crap I’ve done already.
-It was a lot of stupid stuff, too.
-He knew it would happen, and he signed on for me anyway.
+He knows all the things I tried to replace Him with.
+He knew all that would happen, and he signed on for me anyway.
 Isn’t that the most beautiful thing you’ve ever heard?
-So we have just done the white as snow thing on all of that transgression stuff and we are having such a nice chat about my dreams.
+So, we have just done the white as snow thing on all of that transgression stuff and we are having such a nice chat about my dreams.
 I am finally in tune with them again.
-I am curled up in my papasan chair with a baggy Anthro cardigan that I have stretched out beyond recognition – it will never go back to regular cardigan size – eating the strawberries off of my oatmeal.
-I can’t see Him, but there are lots of chairs out here and y’all know that God has access to really good snacks.
+I am curled up in my papasan chair with a baggy Anthropologie cardigan that I have stretched out beyond recognition – it will never go back to regular cardigan size – eating the strawberries off of my oatmeal.
+I can’t see what He is eating, but He is in the chair across from me, and y’all know that God has access to really good snacks.

 I hear Him say that He loves me; that He always has and He always will, even when I did not and do not feel love for Him.
-He says that Maggie says hello, and that she is happy, and that she and her dad are shooting some hoops before the big game tonight.
+He says that Maggie says hello, and that she is happy, and that she and her dad are shooting some hoops at the moment.
 I know that the whole God and Jesus things are not everyone’s cup of tea, but oh man.
 Totally my cup of tea.